adriancostin6/VoIP-Analyzer/README.md

 You can also build the project using:

-`cmake --build --config Release .`
+`cmake --build . --config Release`

-After the build is finished, the executable should be located under the *Release* directory. *Remember to use administrator privileges when using the packet capture mode*.
+After the build is finished, the executable should be located under the *Release* directory. *Remember to give the application  administrator privileges when using the packet capture mode*.

 ## Features